-Participants: Juan Carlos de Martin (Director, NEXA Center for Internet & Society at Politecnico di Torino), Alexander Trechsel (Head of Department Political and Social Sciences, European University Institute, Florence), Martin Emmer (Director, Institute for Media and Communication Studies, Freie Universität Berlin)
+Moderator: Ulrike Klinger (Senior Research and Teaching Associate, Institute of Mass Communication and Media Politics (IPMZ), University of Zurich) Participants: Juan Carlos de Martin (Director, NEXA Center for Internet & Society at Politecnico di Torino), Alexander Trechsel (Head of Department Political and Social Sciences, European University Institute, Florence), Martin Emmer (Director, Institute for Media and Communication Studies, Freie Universität Berlin)

-Whenever (political) participation is discussed within it is seen with a certain promise: To promote democracy by allowing for the processing and conversion of public opinion into the political institutional system.
+When (political) participation is discussed it is oftentimes seen to entail a certain promise: To promote democracy by allowing for the processing and conversion of public opinion into the political institutional system.
 To distil the people's will into an act of state, making for ,better' and more legitimate legislation and public administration.
 The Internet in this context is often seen as the medium that makes widespread participation possible.
 But it is yet unclear if aside these chances and possibilities there are also risks to be considered.
 For example, can participation lead to a domination of lobbying minorities or can it even endanger minorities through a tyranny of the masses?
 How do evolving possibilities and expectations regarding (e-) participation influence the role of political parties both in the present and in future?
 This workshop will explore the roles participation in general, and eParticipation in particular, can play for democracy.